mauriciocoder/quiz/README.md

-# Simple HTTP CRUD Endpoint Example for a Quiz Application
+# Simple HTTP CRUD Endpoint Example

 This example demonstrates how to setup a simple HTTP CRUD endpoint using SpringBoot.
 You can perform any CRUD operation on Question entity.
 Solution's stack:

 [SpringBoot](https://projects.spring.io/spring-boot/) is used to provide a container boot and MVC support.
 [Swager](https://swagger.io/) is used for API tooling and REST documentation.
 [MongoDB](https://www.mongodb.com/) is used for entity persistence.
 [Exec Maven Plugin](http://www.mojohaus.org/exec-maven-plugin/) is used to provide goals for Java application run.
 [Jackson](https://github.com/FasterXML/jackson) is used to serialize objects to JSON.

 ## Use Cases